cedricbastin/cedricbastin.github.io/_drafts/apple-wireless-charging.md

 # Apple and Qi Wireless Charging

-Depending on who you ask Apple is either too slow or too fast to adopt new technologies.
+Depending on who you ask, Apple is either too slow or too fast to adopt new technologies.
-On one hand Apple never put a Blue-ray player into any of their computers, on the other hand they removed all I/O ports on their MacBooks with only USB-C ports, before that standard was even widespread.
+On one hand, Apple never put a Blue-ray player into any of their computers, on the other hand they replaced all MacBook I/O ports with USB-C before that standard was even widespread.
-It's worth to keep an eye out for these evolutions and make a guess why Apple is making these particular choices.
+It's worth to keep an eye out for these evolutions(?) and make a guess why Apple is making these particular choices.

-Apple introduced its first wirelessly charging device in April 2015 with the introduction of the first Apple Watch.
+Apple introduced its first wirelessly charging device in April 2015 with the release of the first Apple Watch.
 Using the included 5 Watt charger, the watch could be charged to 80% in 1.5h and 100% in 2h.
 The Apple Watch uses a proprietary wireless charging protocol, which require the purchase of Apple Watch-specific chargers.
 Even though the protocol is based on Qi wireless charging it is not possible to charge an Apple Watch using a 3rd-party wireless charging pad.